-debugvm logflags
+debugym logflags

 '''

-VBoxManage debugvm <uuid|vmname> logflags [[--release] | [--debug]] [flags...]
+VBoxManage debugvm <uuid|vmname> logflags [--release | --debug] [flags...]

 '''

 Changes the flags on either debug (--debug) or release (--release) logger of the VM process.
 Please note that the modifications are applied onto the existing changes, they are not replacing them.